 Make sure that you have a support team including a trainer and some horse owning friends who can help you along in your journey.
 Having folks like this who are knowledgable and willing to help you can be a great benefit when you are finally ready to take care of your own horse.

 4. You Are Realistic About Your Skills as a Rider

 Be honest with yourself about your riding skills.
 Are you a beginner, intermediate, or advanced rider?
-Being honest about your riding capabilities can help ensure that you buy a horse which is appropriate for your riding and experience level.
+Being honest about your riding capabilities can help ensure that you buy a horse that is appropriate for your riding and experience level.